theporpoise/42cliffnotes/index.md

 **Shout out to Dan for providing feedback, we'll get a more complete version in a week or so.**

-# How to contribute and
+# How to contribute
+# <a href="https://github.com/theporpoise/42cliffnotes">Submit a Pull Request Here</a>
+EVERYTHING is in markdown.
+We will consider moving to a wiki format in the future.
+But for now, markdown is quick, worth leanring if you don't know it, and clean!

+# Mission Statement
 ## <a href="http://www.everettgould.com/42cliffnotes/readme.md">Mission Statement</a>

-# <a href="https://github.com/theporpoise/42cliffnotes">Contribute with a Pull Request here</a>